 Q. How did you decide to get in your line of work?

-A. I have a special affinity to animals.
+A. I have a special affinity for animals.
 And I have had experiences with a knowingness about horses that is exceptional.
-After a successful sales career I simplified and downsized my life so that I could be independent of the corporate world.
+After a successful sales career, I simplified and downsized my life so that I could be independent of the corporate world.
 Many of my friends encouraged me to start a Pet business and so I did!
 Launched December 2014.